jfinnson/django-test/README.md

 # Assumptions Made:
 * Users can only enter their happiness once per day
 * Happiness level can be only one of the following integers: 1,2,3,4,5 (as opposed to 1,3,5)
+* Django admin can be used to create teams and team members
+* Users must be part of a team to see stats

 ## Design Rational
 * Happiness could have been tracked on the user.
 I opted for a happiness history table because I thought it would be a